aposoftworks/laravel-utilities/README.md

 use Path\To\Your\RequestCreate;
 use Path\To\Your\RequestUpdate;

-class CustomSmartController extends RepositoryBase {
+class CustomSmartController extends OneToOne {
 	public $model 		    = Model::class;
 	public $resource 	    = Resource::class;
 	public $collection 	    = Collection::class;